C4Q/AC3.2-NSURLSession/README.md

     }
 ```

-Every web request begins with a `URLSession`, which gets instatiated with a specified `URLSessionConfiguration`.
+Every web request begins with a `URLSession`, which gets instantiated with a specified `URLSessionConfiguration`.
+For our purposes, we will only ever use `URLSessionConfiguration.default`.

-  - For our purposes, we will only ever use `URLSessionConfiguration.default`
+> Note: Connecting to sites in order to send or receive data is known broadly as a *session*, which is why the class that manages *making requests* and *receiving responses* is called `URLSession`.

 ```swift
 func getInstaCats(from apiEndpoint: String) -> [InstaCat]? {